19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 (2) In the case of every marriage or revocation of divorce effected in Singapore and which has not been registered in accordance with subsection (1), the husband and wife shall —

-(a) attend personally within 7 days of the marriage or revocation of divorce at the office of a Kadi;
+(a) attend personally within 7 days beginning on the date of the marriage or revocation of divorce at the office of a Kadi;

+[Act 33 of 2017 wef 01/10/2017]

 (b) furnish such particulars as are required by the Kadi for the due registration of such marriage or revocation of divorce; and